 Given the rich history of Alien comics, an interactive CD-i comic book must have seemed a good idea.
-For whateyer reason, Aliens.
-Interactive failed to appear, at least on the Philips console, although it's possible that it inspired the 1995 PC game, Aliens: A Comic Book Adventure.
-How far the Lynx version of Alien Vs Predator got is also debatable, although it's likely it was jettisoned in favour of a full-on game, despite the presence of the game at E3, with some rumours citing the game's poor impression at the conference.
-Rebellion itself created a demo for the same console in 2004 for Vivendi called Aliens: Hadley's Hope, which also failed to materialise, as did Aliens: Crucible, from Obsidian Entertainment, apparently scuppered by a lack of faith in the mix of aliens and RPGs, plus the re-emergence of the Aliens Vs Predator spin-off franchise
+For whatever reason, Aliens Interactive failed to appear, at least on the Philips console, although it's possible that it inspired the 1995 PC game, Aliens: A Comic Book Adventure.
+How far the Lynx version of Alien Vs Predator got is also debatable, although it's likely it was jettisoned in favour of a full-on focus on its fellow Atari hardware, the Jaguar.
+In 2002, Fox and Electronic Arts cancelled their mutual Aliens: Colonial Marines PlayStation 2 game, despite the presence of the game at E3, with some rumours citing the game's poor impression at the conference.
+Rebellion itself created a demo for the same console in 2004 for Vivendi called Aliens: Hadley's Hope, which also failed to materialise, as did Aliens: Crucible, from Obsidian Entertainment, apparently scuppered by a lack of faith in the mix of aliens and RPGs, plus the re-emergence of the Aliens Vs Predator spin-off franchise.